parthvshah/nutri-kg/README.md

 - `data` - Contains the raw data from scraping, Python scripts to block and entity link.
 Additionally, this folder contains Python scripts used to create the KG.
 - `scraping` - This folder contains Pytho scripts used to scrape our 2 data sources.
 Selenium was used to achieve the same.
 - `service` - This folder contains the Flask application that serves the KG.
 It exposes endpoints that allow the app to query the KG for reccomendations.
+- `resources` - This folder contains the final report, final presentation and the project proposal for Nutri-KG.

+A demo of the application can be found on [YouTube](https://www.youtube.com/watch?v=ZyLWSz4kf_c).

 ## Credits